Mudd Law Offices

 Motion Picture Association of America (MPAA)

 Charles Lee Mudd Jr. has been representing individuals sued by the Motion Picture Association of America ("MPAA") since 2004, soon after the MPAA began its legal initiative.
 The MPAA followed the Recording Industry Association of America ("RIAA") in filing suits against individuals alleged to have engaged in copyright infringement by downloading copyrighted works and thereafter making those copyrighted works available to others for copying.
 The legal arguments apply to both the RIAA and MPAA strategies.
-However, some differences exist in the legal initiatives and settlement strategies used by the RIAA and MPAA.
+However, some differences existed in the legal initiatives and settlement strategies used by the RIAA and MPAA.

 MPAA Differences

-Unfortunately, the copyright laws provide some logic to both demands.
+As it happens , the copyright laws provide some logic to both demands.
 First, the United States Copyright Law provides for a statutory fine based upon each infringement, where the infringement in this case would be each distinct film file (this does not equate to the number of copies of a particular work, but rather the number of works in the folder - for example, only one film copied ten times would remain one infringement while ten films each copied once would be ten infringements).
-This provides logical reasoning behind the first factor.
+This provided logical reasoning behind the first factor.
 What about the popularity of the film?
 A copyright holder may elect to pursue actual damages (if capable of being proven).
 The MPAA might argue under an actual damages theory that its members would incur more lost revenue the greater the popularity of the film.
 While it would have to demonstrate actual damages to win under such an argument (which could arguably be countered by the fact that increased theater and rental sales would suggest less people facially download the film), it nonetheless has some, albeit problematic, basis for its rationale.

 There are certain matters that one must demand in the settlement agreement with the MPAA that will not otherwise be changed.